Ante Rooms Are So Important in GMP Facilities

-- Airlocks are basically work on the displacement principal.
-Air will flow from high pressurized space to the low pressurized space.
-According to ISO 146644-3 guidelines differential pressure between adjacent cleanroom or clean zone typically ranges of 5.0 Pa to 20.0 Pa which will allow smooth door opening and closing and avoid unwanted airflow due to turbulence.
+- Airlocks follow the displacement principal.
+Air will flow from an area of high pressure to an area of low pressure.
+According to ISO 146644-3 guidelines, differential pressure between adjacent cleanrooms or clean zones typically ranges from 5.0 Pa to 20.0 Pa, which will allow for smooth door opening and closing, and prevent unwanted airflow due to turbulence.

-- Doors of the cleanroom should be airtight so that unwanted infiltration or exfiltration will not change the differential pressure.
-For achieving certain pressure inside the airlock supply or return cfm should be determine by adding or removing Leakage cfm.
+- Doors of the cleanroom should be airtight, so that unwanted infiltration or exfiltration will not change the differential pressure.
+For achieving a certain pressure inside the airlock, determine the supply or return CFM by adding or removing Leakage CFM.

-- Orientation of Doors should be maintained in such as a way so that they will remain opened or closed due to pressure inside the rooms.
+- Orient doors in a way that they will remain opened or closed due to pressure inside the rooms.

-- Airlock’s doors should have a window panel which help to provide sight of person from other side.
+- Airlock doors should have a window panel that provides sight of a person on the other side.

-- Manual or automatic interlock need to provide to avoid operating both doors at same time.
+- Manual or automatic interlocking should be in place to avoid operating both doors simulataneously.

-- Magnehelic gauge or digital display should be installed which can provide accurate information of differential pressure.
+- Install a Magnehelic Gauge or digital display, which can provide accurate information about differential pressure.

-- Nothing should be interfering in the closing and opening operation of doors.
+- There should be no interference in the closing and opening of the doors.

-- Inspection of bottom seal sweeper, door closers, interlock and magnehelic gauge.
+- Regular inspections of the bottom seal sweeper, door closers, interlock and Magnehelic gauges is also necessary.